 Ayahuasca in Brazil.
 Innovative anthropological research about psychoactive substances

-The research by Polish anthropologist, Zuzanna Sadowska will be focused on building relations with psychoactive substances among Santo Daime followers in Brazil.
+The research by Polish anthropologist, Zuzanna Sadowska will be focused on building relations with psychoactive substances among Santo Daime followers.
+It will analyse the meaning of using ayahuasca in Brazil.

 The aim of the project is to analyse anthropologically use of psychoactive substances as socio-cultural practice, in order to critically engage with the dominant paradigm of drug addiction as a brain disease.
 Most of the Euro-American discourses formed around the drug use, including brain-disease model stress the individual loss of self-control related to drug use.